sharadhakc/2143-Object-Oriented-Programming/Assignments/H04/README.md

     shape->draw();  // Calls Circle's draw() at runtime }
 ```
-Here, although shape is a pointer of type 8Shape*, the correct draw() method for Circle is called, because the actual object type is Circle.
+Here, although shape is a pointer of type `Shape*`, the correct `draw()` method for `Circle` is called, because the actual object type is `Circle`.
 This is determined at runtime and is a key part of runtime polymorphism.

 ### Part D: Reflection & Real-World Applications
 #### Practical Example